-For me, hiking to the Lake Agnes and Plain of Six Glacier tea houses – both near Lake Louise in Banff National Park – is as much about the adventure of the hike as it is about the strawberry kiwi tea and date squares.
+For me, walking to the Lake Agnes and Plain of Six Glacier tea houses – both near Lake Louise in Banff National Park – is as much about the adventure as it is about the strawberry kiwi fruit tea and date squares.

 An Easy Introduction to Tea House Hiking

-Lake Agnes Tea House was originally built as a refuge for hikers by the Canadian Pacific Railway (CPR) in 1901.
+Lake Agnes Tea House was originally built as a refuge for walkers by the Canadian Pacific Railway (CPR) in 1901.
 Four years later they began serving tea.
-Guided horse trips ferried railway passengers staying at the Chateau Lake Louise up to the tiny jewel of a lake named for Prime Minister John A. Macdonald’s wife.
+Guided horse trips ferried railway passengers staying at the Chateau Lake Louise up to the tiny jewel of a lake named for the wife of Canada's first Prime Minister, John A. Macdonald.

 When my daughter turned six, we took her and a few of her pals up to Lake Agnes for birthday tea.
-The short but steep trail zigzags through the forest, passing tiny Mirror Lake and gains 1230 ft. of elevation over 2 mi. – just enough to feel like you’ve earned a treat, but not enough to leave you feeling too tired to enjoy it.
-We needed the energy to finalize orders from giggly grade school girls facing a menu with 100 varieties of loose leaf tea!
+The short but steep trail zigzags through the forest, passing tiny Mirror Lake and gains 385 m of elevation over 3.4 km – just enough to feel like you’ve earned a treat, but not enough to leave you feeling too tired to enjoy it.
+We needed the energy to finalise orders from giggly primary school girls facing a menu with 100 varieties of loose leaf tea!

 Plain of Six Glaciers

-In 1924, Swiss guide Edward Feuz started building a chalet for the CPR overlooking the Plain of Six Glaciers as a resting place for mountaineers tackling Mount Victoria and Mount Lefroy.
-The hike to today’s tea house meanders along the lake and wanders uphill past rock climbers and mountain goats.
+In 1924, Swiss guide Edward Feuz started building a chalet for the Canadian Pacific Railway overlooking the Plain of Six Glaciers as a resting place for mountaineers tackling Mount Victoria and Mount Lefroy.
+The walk to today’s tea house meanders along the lake and wanders uphill past rock climbers and mountain goats.
 You’ll probably be passed by a guided group on horseback along the way.
-Trail rides run out of stables in Lake Louise.
+Horse trips run out of stables in Lake Louise.